nicktouchette/giftr/README.md

 # project3
-A web application using the MEN stack consuming an API created by us:
+A web application using the MEN stack consuming an API created by the TipTopTrio:
 Chad,
 Sue,
 Nick